Admittedly, the previous two releases of OpenTodoList were rather unspectacular. In exchange, v3.31 is just the more exciting 😁

 - For Arch based Linux distributions, you can install the app from AUR.

-If you encounter any other issues, please file a bug report in the bug tracker.
+There are currently no known issues.
+If you encounter any issues, please file a bug report in the bug tracker.